zrwood28/amazon-user-data-review/README.md

 # big-data-challenge
-Exploring Amazon user review data
+Exploring Amazon user review data and storing it in a database.